directus/directus/README.md

 1. Architect your actual database with meaningful table and column names
 2. Infinitely optimize with indexing, datatypes, lengths, defaults, keys, encoding, etc
-3. Update your database schema at any point and Directus will instantly reflect changes
+3. Update your database schema at any point and Directus will instantly reflect the changes
 4. Create, update, and delete content directly from the database

 #### Direct Access & Performance